Student Loan Debt a Curse on Millennial Generation

 Older generations see them as a bunch of self-absorbed frappuccino sippers living in their parents’ basement, watching Netflix and playing video games ‘til all hours of the morning, which is not a bad life, as long as the pizza delivery guy knows to knock on the basement door.

 Beyond the stereotypes, however, there are disturbing realities.
-Millennials have more debt than any other age group.
+Debt statistics on Millennials show that they have more debt than any other age group.

 Millennials hold an estimated $1.1 trillion of America’s $3.6 trillion in consumer debt, according to the financial firm UBS.
 A 2017 UBS survey found that 52% of people ages 18-34 were worried about defaulting on any loan over the next 12 months.

 That not only leads to financial problems, psychiatrists say the stress can cause health problems.

 How can you avoid the Millennial Debt and Anxiety Syndrome?

 First, don’t confirm what all those geezers think.
 They love to talk about how they had to walk 10 miles to school each day without a Google Maps app, but they ignore the daunting economic and social forces that not even Google can guide today’s 18-to-34 demographic around.

 We’re talking about the Great Recession, globalization, the nations’ health care fiasco, etc. If you’re a Millennial (or anyone else) there’s not much you can do about those.

 Yes, the super fruit has become a symbol of Millennial excess, thanks partly to a viral video from Australian real estate magnate Tim Gurner.
 Appearing on Australia’s version of “60 Minutes,” he chided Millennials for their love of avocados.

 “When I was trying to buy my first home, I wasn’t buying smashed avocado for $19 and four coffees at $4 each,” Gurner said.